mcstrings/would-you-rather/README.md

 "Would you rather?" is a simple app (with development emphasis on Redux) based on the party game.
 Users can answer and add questions.

+This was one of the projects from Udacity's React JS class.
+The following is mainly the project specifications.

 ## TL;DR
 To get started: